 Luebeck, R. Relativity Trail.
 Mpls: L B Writ Publishing, (2008)

-time went regarding his conclusion that two clocks, once synchronized,
+his conclusion that two clocks, once synchronized, would show a

-would show a time differential upon being reunited at the end of a
+time differential upon being reunited at the end of a uniform

-This scenario became known as the Twins Paradox, with the clocks being
+This scenario became known as the Twin Paradox, with the clocks being

 replaced by twin brothers, one of whom journeys away and then returns

-to find his stay-at-home brother has aged less than himself.
+to find his stay-at-home brother has aged more than himself.

 An exhaustive search through relativity books, articles and now the

 Internet, typically turns up the standard "jump in time" explanation,

 whereby a returning astronaut suddenly inherits, at her turn-around